Family Law AdministrationCourthouse Annex

 Children’s Waiting Room - The brightly painted and decorated room is available for use by children who come to the courthouse with an adult on court business.
 The room is supplied with books, games, toys, a portable crib, and a TV (with Cable access) and a VCR with children’s videos.
 There is no staff assigned to this area, so children under the age of eight must supervised by an adult in the room.

 Conference Room - This room can accommodate meetings for a group of up to six people.
 The room is available for appropriate meetings, mediations, attorney-client conferences, etc. with permission by the Family Law Administration.

 Legal Resources - Family Law Clinic, forms, and more.

-Additional information - see the Maryland Department of Family Administration website.
+Additional information - see the Maryland Department of Juvenile and Family Services website.